ericbigpanda/docs.bigpanda.io/_integrations/cloudwatch.md

 ---
 #### Create a BigPanda Application Key

-Start by creating an app key for CloudWatch with the form below.
-Use a separate app key per each CloudWatch system you integrate.
+Start by creating an app key for a CloudWatch account with the form below.
+Use a separate app key per each CloudWatch account you integrate.

-*Tip: if you have only one CloudWatch, you might want to click on `Generate App Key` without giving a name).*
+*Tip: if you have only one CloudWatch account, you might want to click on `Generate App Key` without giving a name).*

 <!-- include 'integrations/multiple/multiple' -->